/* Rambling Owl addition to remove page titles from blogs */

 Some people walk in the rain, others just get wet ....

-Breakfast on this last morning was taken in the large conservatory where the widows offered splendid views across to distant hills; hills which, according to our landlady we would be climbing before too long.
-Mark and Carol joined us and we conducted a light hearted review of the week over our bacon and eggs.
-We asked them if they had seen the hefty American guy and his wife and they said they had spoken to them a few times.
-It transpired that the big dude was doing all the walking whilst his wife acted as driver, baggage courier, and general assistant which completely reversed our first assessment of them.
+Breakfast on the last morning was taken in the conservatory, where windows offered splendid views across to distant hills — the very hills, our landlady informed us cheerfully, that we would be climbing before too long.
+Mark and Carol joined us and we conducted a light-hearted review of the week over bacon and eggs, the kind of conversation that only makes sense at the end of something.

 Three’s company - thirty’s a crowd .....”